 Tracey says that Story Massage works really well as a follow on to her five week Baby Reflexology Classes.
 Tracey recently retired from her job within the community nursing team at a Special School where she worked for 13 years and decided to take the online training course.
 She feels inspired by the opportunities offered by Story Massage and has lots of plans for the future!

 Hazel is a Relax Kids Coach and independent nurture practitioner based in a school campus in Glasgow which encompasses two primary schools, a nursery and a Learning and Communication Unit.
 Hazel will be leading a workshop with Vicky Mulholland on Writing Scripts for Difficult Situations at our Story Massage Conference in May 2019.

 Diane uses Story Massage with her class at Millwood School to bring a sense of calmness and relaxation to her class of 7 learners (Year 4 – 6) with PMLD in a busy environment.
 Diana says that both children and staff benefit from sharing a peaceful time together.

-- Christine Muslek – as an Early Level Practitioner working with children aged 3-5 years who attend Shotts Family Learning Centre.
+Christine is an Early Level Practitioner working with children aged 3-5 years who attend Shotts Family Learning Centre.
 Christine has run workshops for parents and carers with excellent feedback about how Story Massage has helped with bedtime routines and sleeping patterns.
 The benefits for the children and families using the centre have been so noticeable that all the staff recently attended an INSET training day with colleagues from Dykehead Primary School.

 Some comments from our Practitioners: